Commissioning projects in criminal justice settings

 The arts have a long tradition of engaging and inspiring individuals to think about their lives and consider their future differently.
 We are committed to helping commissioners based in prisons and community settings understand and identify how the arts can meet relevant outcomes and objectives.

-For example, the Justice Data Lab’s Re-Offending Analysis for one of our members, Prisoners’ Education Trust, showed that reoffending rates dropped by up to 14% when prisoners had access to grants for art and hobby materials.
+For example, the Justice Data Lab’s Re-Offending Analysis for one of our network, Prisoners’ Education Trust, showed that reoffending rates dropped by up to 14% when prisoners had access to grants for art and hobby materials.
 Overall, the analysis showed that participating in an intervention provided by the Prisoners’ Education Trust led to a reduction in re-offending of between 5 and 8 percentage points.
 More on the findings.

 One small but important part of the ‘total experience of imprisonment’ is the arts activities available in prisons… The arts are a lifeline from despair for some prisoners, a gateway to improvement for others and an antidote to both tedium and tension for many.”